-This book re-visits the phenomenon of Japanese capitalism in light of the fate of the North Atlantic and developing economies and place it in a longer historical political and geopolitical economy of capitalism from a variety of political and disciplinary perspectives.
+This book re-visits the phenomenon of Japanese secular stagnation in light of the fate of the North Atlantic and developing economies and places it in a longer historical political and geopolitical economy of capitalism from a variety of political and disciplinary perspectives.

 This book will be a beneficial read for researchers and scholars of Economics and Politics interested in Japanese Studies as well as the Japanese political economy.
 Most of the chapters in this book were originally published as a special issue of The Japanese Political Economy.
 The last chapter was originally published in the Journal of Contemporary Asia.

 Introduction: Japan’s secular stagnation and the American mirror

 2. Wolfgang Streeck in Tokyo: Japan’s secular stagnation as a delayed crisis of democratic capitalism